Big Basin Redwoods State Park: Flora

 Although redwoods dominate the landscape, many other plant species are common in Big Basin.
-One will certainly see coast Douglas-fir, tan oak and Pacific madrone, Pacific wax myrtle trees in the park.
+One will certainly see coast Douglas-fir, tan oak, Pacific madrone, and Pacific wax myrtle trees in the park.
 Competing for sunshine are also many shrubs such as red huckleberries, western azalea, and many varieties of ferns.
 Spring and summer bring the wildflowers: redwood sorrel, salal, redwood violets, trillium, star lily and mountain iris.
 The rains of fall and winter deliver hundreds of kinds of fungi in a startling variety of shapes, sizes and colors.

 Upon climbing to higher elevations, one will find the forest growing thinner, as redwoods are replaced by more drought-tolerant species.
 The higher, drier ridges and slopes of Big Basin are typically full of chaparral vegetation: knobcone pines, chinquapin and buckeye create the canopy, with ceanothus, manzanita, chamise, and chaparral pea growing dense and low.
 Adding a splash of color are wildflowers such as Indian paintbrush, monkey flower, bush poppies and yerba santa.

-Near the mouth of Waddell Creek is the Theodore J. Hoover Natural Preserve, a freshwater marsh that is rare because it has been relatively undisturbed.
+Near the mouth of Waddell Creek is the Theodore J. Hoover Natural Preserve, a rare relatively undisturbed freshwater marsh.
 This special place provides habitat for a wide variety of birds, reptiles and amphibians.
 The nearby Rancho Del Oso Nature and History Center interprets the cultural and natural history of the area.